-Highlights of 2019 EnviroVista initiatives and challenges
+Highlights of 2020 EnviroVista initiatives and challenges

-- EPCOR completed the 50% design of a 12 MW solar farm on previously disturbed land owned by EPCOR and within the E. L. Smith Water Treatment Plant fence line.
-The solar farm will not only help power operations at the E. L. Smith Water Treatment but will also significantly reduce greenhouse gas emissions in Edmonton and help the City meet its GHG emission reduction targets.
-The City of Edmonton approval process for the land rezoning application is still underway with a public hearing date anticipated in the fall of 2020.
-The project was approved by the Alberta Utilities Commission (AUC) in 2019.
+- EPCOR received a key approval from Edmonton City Council for land rezoning to accommodate the construction of a solar farm within the fenceline at the E. L. Smith Water Treatment plant site.
+When built, this solar farm will help power operations at the E. L. Smith Water Treatment plant, but will also significantly reduce greenhouse gas emissions in Edmonton and help EPCOR meet its GHG emission reduction targets.
+Design is underway and construction will commence in 2021.

 - EPCOR has been operating our water treatment plants in Direct Filtration (DF) mode during the winter and fall seasons, when river water conditions allow it, in order to reduce the amount of chemical (alum) used to treat the water and the amount of solids residuals discharged back to the river during periods of relatively low river flow.
 The year 2020 was a success in terms of Direct Filtration operation with 168 days in DF operation and reductions of solids residuals released to the river of 43% and 59% relative to baseline in the winter and fall periods, respectively.

 - EPCOR continued to investigate the environmental impact of the solids that are discharged to the river in 2020 and to build on the work we completed in previous years (2013 - 2019).
 EPCOR completed a Triple Bottom Line (TBL) assessment that concluded the environmental impacts of the construction and operation of residual treatment facilities outweighed the environmental benefits to the river.
 EPCOR developed a residuals management strategy that will be based on comprehensive discharge monitoring and improved environmental assessment of the discharges on the river.